Action Park: Ride design

 Action Park and its defenders often pointed out that it was one of the first water parks in the nation, pioneering ideas that were later widely copied.
 This meant that visitors were using rides that had not been tested through practical use for very long.
 Ride designers may have had insufficient training in physics or engineering.
 "They seemed to build rides," one attendee recalled, "not knowing how they would work, and [then let] people on them."

 GAR, as its legal troubles would suggest, was accused of cutting corners to maximize its profits.
 For example, it was accused of building rides cheaply, sporadically maintaining many of them, and failing to renovate rides to take advantage of later safety improvements to its ideas made by other facilities.
 These practices took place in a range of its operations, including customer safety.
 In the park's last year, it kept part of the ski area open despite being unable to obtain liability insurance.
 Class Action Park also reported that the park's restaurants often indulged in corner-cutting practices common in that industry, such as steaming hot dog buns stale enough to have hardened and dried so they would moisten and soften enough to appear fresh.

 Employees

 The vast majority of workers at Action Park, at least the ones regularly seen by visitors, were teenagers.
 Jim DeSaye, a security director for the park, said that he got that job at the age of 21, after having worked at the park for two years.
 His experience was not uncommon.

-Training sessions were held, but often not taken seriously by staff.
+Training sessions were held, but were often not taken seriously by staff.
 In Class Action Park, one former employee recalls that sessions practicing the rescue of drowning victims were often pretexts for hazing.
 New hires often had to play the drowning victim, and after the training was over, or instead of training, were often abandoned in the water to get out themselves.

-Most were underaged, undertrained, often under the influence of alcohol, and generally cared little for enforcing park rules and safety requirements.
-Height- and weight-based restrictions were often ignored.
+Most employees were underage, undertrained, often under the influence of alcohol, and generally cared little for enforcing park rules and safety requirements.
+Height and weight-based restrictions were often ignored.